Capacity (final figure): 56,000

 Dimensions: 279 left foul line, 258 right field foul line, 447 right nook, 440 left nook, 483 dead center

 (Upper deck overhung field fence, therefore a home run could be shorter than the marked distance.)

 First Game: 1911 (Polo Grounds IV)

 New York Yankees Home Record: 416-335-10

-There were more than one Polo Grounds.
-The one that we know and love, the immortal home of the New York Giants (and temporary homes of the New York Yankees and New York Mets), was the fourth incarnation of the Grounds, and only the original ones had actually been used to play polo.
+There was more than one Polo Grounds.
+The one that we know and love, the immortal home of the New York Giants (and temporary homes of the New York Yankees and New York Mets), was the fourth incarnation of the Grounds, and only the original one had actually been used to play polo.
 It was originally called Brush Stadium, but the name Polo Grounds stuck.
-Despite its rectangular shape much better suited for football (and indeed football was played there, notably the New York Giants and the New York Titans, later to be known as the Jets), the Polo Grounds were designed with baseball first in mind.
+Despite its rectangular shape much better suited for football (and indeed football was played there, notably the New York Giants and the New York Titans, later to be known as the Jets), the Polo Grounds was designed with baseball first in mind.

 Only two stadiums, the Polo Grounds and Sportsman's Park, have played exclusive host to the World Series.
 This happened with the Polo Grounds when it was the home field of both the Yankees and the Giants in the 1921 and 1922 World Series.
 In 1923 the Giants evicted the Yankees, who went on to build the classic Yankee Stadium less than a mile away across the Harlem River.